MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

         - `SUPERUSER` can run this without `CREATEROLE`.
     - `WITH` is ignored.

-When a new user logs in, we will create a new role for them with only the `INHERIT` attribute.
+When a new user logs in, as long as they were successfully authenticated through an external port, we will create a new role for them with only the `INHERIT` attribute.
+This will also allow us to delete the `materialize` role without breaking local development.

 We will also support the following session specific attributes: